tildeholmqvist/connected/README.md

 ## Manually Testing
 #### Home Page
- - Every article have been tested, and opens on a new page when clicked, working correctly.
+ - Every article has been tested and is working correctly, opening up a new page when clicked.
- - Previous/Next button has been tested and is working correctly.
+ - The previous/Next button has been tested and is working correctly.
- - The links in the navigationbar has been tested and is working correctly.
+ - The links in the navigation bar have been tested and are working correctly.

  #### Article Page
-  - The Category link has been tested, and is working correctly, opening up a new page when clicked.
+  - The Category link has been tested and is working correctly, opening up a new page when clicked.
-  - The leave a comment form has been tested and is working correctly.
+  - The leave-a-comment form has been tested and is working correctly.
   - The nonapproved comments are working correctly and can only be viewed by the author.
-  - The edit/delete button on comments have been tested and are working correctly.
+  - The edit/delete button on comments has been tested and is working correctly.
-  - The links in the navigationbar has been tested and is working correctly.
+  - The links in the navigation bar have been tested and are working correctly.

 #### Category Page
- - Every article on the category page have been tested, and opens on a new page when clicked, working correctly.
+ - Every article on the category page has been tested and is working correctly, opening up a new page when clicked.
- - The links in the navigationbar has been tested and is working correctly.
+ - The links in the navigation bar have been tested and are working correctly.

 #### Discussion Page
- - Every discussion on the page have been tested, and opens on a new page when clicked, working correctly.
+ - Every discussion on the page has been tested and opens on a new page when clicked, working correctly.
-- Previous/Next button has been tested and is working correctly.
+- The previous/Next button has been tested and is working correctly.
-- The Log in button has been tested and is working correctly, transfering the logged-out user to the login-form.
+- The login button has been tested and is working correctly, transferring the logged-out user to the login form.
-- The Submit button in Create your own post, have been tested and is working correctly transfering the user to the discussion form.
+- The Submit button in Create your post, has been tested and is working correctly transferring the user to the discussion form.
- - The links in the navigationbar has been tested and is working correctly.
+ - The links in the navigation bar have been tested and are working correctly.

 #### Profile Page
-- The discussions and comments on the page have been tested, and opens on a new page when clicked, working correctly.
+- The discussions and comments on the page have been tested, and open on a new page when clicked, working correctly.
-- The Edit/Delete/View Post buttons have been tested and is working correctly.
+- The Edit/Delete/View Post buttons have been tested and are working correctly.
- - The links in the navigationbar has been tested and is working correctly.
+ - The links in the navigation bar have been tested and are working correctly.

 #### Login / Register Page
-- The login form have been tested and is working correctly.
+- The login form has been tested and is working correctly.
-- The Sign up form has been tested and is working correctly.
+- The Signup form has been tested and is working correctly.
- - The links in the navigationbar has been tested and is working correctly.
+ - The links in the navigation bar have been tested and are working correctly.

 #### Log out Page
-- The logout button have been tested and is working correctly.
+- The logout button has been tested and is working correctly.
- - The links in the navigationbar has been tested and is working correctly.
+ - The links in the navigation bar have been tested and are working correctly.

 #### Forms
  - The Comment form has been tested and is working correctly, accepting valid input without any issues.
- - The Create Discussion form has been testing and is working, demanding valid input in the title.
+ - The Create Discussion form has been tested and is working, demanding valid input in the title.
    - The Create Discussion form is however also working even with invalid input in the text area.
  - The Login form has been tested and is working correctly, accepting valid input without any issues.
- - The sign up form has been tested and is working correctly, accepting valid input without any issues.
+ - The signup form has been tested and is working correctly, accepting valid input without any issues.

 #### Messages
   - Messages providing feedback on the user's actions are working correctly.